 You can maintain your healthy eating routine by:

-- planing your weekly meals for home and work when doing the weekly shopping
+- planning your weekly meals for home and work when doing the weekly shopping

 - when relying on someone else for your meals, let them know what healthy foods you like